tongyunobook/pixi.js/README.md

 across all devices.
 The Pixi renderer allows everyone to enjoy the power of hardware acceleration without prior knowledge of WebGL.
 Also, it's fast.
 Really fast.

-If you want to keep up to date with the latest pixi.js news then feel free to follow us on twitter ([@doormat23](https://twitter.com/doormat23), [@rolnaaba](https://twitter.com/rolnaaba), [@bigtimebuddy](https://twitter.com/bigtimebuddy), [@ivanpopelyshev](https://twitter.com/ivanpopelyshev)) and we will keep you posted!
+If you to keep up to date with the latest pixi.js news then feel free to follow us on twitter ([@doormat23](https://twitter.com/doormat23), [@rolnaaba](https://twitter.com/rolnaaba), [@bigtimebuddy](https://twitter.com/bigtimebuddy), [@ivanpopelyshev](https://twitter.com/ivanpopelyshev)) and we will keep you posted!
 You can also check back on [our site](http://www.goodboydigital.com/blog) as any breakthroughs will be posted up there too!